stolenfootball/UMassCTF2024-ForensicsIntendedSolves/2 - Victory Thy Name is Plankton.md

 - Uses a one time pad to derive a key
 - Decrypts the TCP stream data using RC4 with the key derived from the OTP

-If you do enough reversing, you come out to roughly the following:
+If you do enough reversing, you'll find that the TCP input is directly passed to the following function:

 ```c
 unsigned char *decrypt(char *ciphertext, int len){